Solvang_image6

 EXP 10/20

-Stop by Good Seed Coffee Boutique on your next morning in Solvang for a local coffee—the coffee beans are roasted right in the Santa Ynez Valley!
-Order your favorite drink and a monkey bar packed with oats, nuts and chocolate chips for a boost of energy to get your day started.
+Stop by Good Seed Coffee Boutique for a local brew—beans are roasted right in the Santa Ynez Valley.
+Pair your drink with a monkey bar loaded with oats, nuts and chocolate chips for the perfect morning boost.

 Around Town